List of Anglo-Indian wars

-The Anglo-Indian Wars were the several wars fought in the Indian Subcontinent, over a period of time, between the British East India Company and different Indian states, mainly the Mughal empire, kingdom of Mysore, Nawabs of Bengal, Maratha empire, Sikh empire of Punjab, kingdom of Sindh and others.
+The Anglo-Indian wars were the several wars fought in the Indian subcontinent, over a period of time, between the British East India Company and different Indian states, mainly the Mughal Empire, Rohilkhand, Kingdom of Mysore, Subah of Bengal, Maratha Confederacy, Sikh Empire of Punjab, Kingdom of Sindh and others.
 These wars led to the establishment of British colonial rule in India.

 List of wars

 The list excludes single sieges and major battles: